 In the case of a missed EP review appointment, the individual must be allowed to make the appointment up within the 7 working days from the date of the CWW letter NWNC.
 It is assumed in this scenario that the participant missed an EP update appointment that was scheduled prior to the expiration.
 The written notice will instruct the participant to contact the worker to reschedule.
 If the participant calls, the W-2 agency must reschedule the EP meeting.
 NWNC informs the participant that if the participant does not appear for the re-scheduled appointment, the case will close unless good cause for the missed appointment exists.
 In order for the agency to reschedule a missed EP review appointment, the participant does not have to have had good cause for missing the first EP review appointment.
 If the participant does not comply with what is requested within the 7-working-day timeframe or if the FEP determines that good cause does not exist for the noncooperation, the worker must generate the case closure and CARES will issue the appropriate Notice of Eligibility.
 The FEP must not end the participant's W-2 placement until the last day of the 7-working-day timeframe even if the FEP determines prior to the last day of the 7-day timeframe that good cause does not exist.
-If the participant did not appear for a rescheduled EP review appointment, the FEP must not end the participant's W-2 placement until the last day of the 7-working-day timeframe or the date the EP expires, whichever is later.
+If the participant did not appear for a rescheduled EP review appointment, the FEP must not end the participant's W-2 placement until the last day of the 7-working-day timeframe or the fep must not end the participant's W-2 placement until the last day of the 7-working-day timeframe or the date the EP expires, whichever is later.
 The Notice of Eligibility contains information on filing a Fact Finding Review if the participant does not agree with the decision.